 Each restoration includes: dual impedance input jacks or single input jack with hi/lo switch, tone and mid controls, gain boost switch, mid boost switch, exclusive MegaTone Pad control (tames feedback/expands or compresses tonal range) and Fat switch (selects between cleaner or more distorted sound), dual parallel speaker output jacks, multiple output impedances, 12 foot grounded power cord, speaker voiced line-out jack (un-balanced), new and/or new old stock tubes installed, instruction sheet explains operation, one year warranty, tubes are 30 days, no warranty for transformers.
 This package includes much of the harp technology that is found in the WEZO ME-18, at a fraction of the price.
-Flat rate price for all this starts at $699
+Flat rate for all this starts at just $750 + shipping.

 1. Less is more, choose an amp with three to five knobs if possible.

 2. Masco, Bogen, Newcomb, Knight, Challenger, and Sromberg-Carlson are just a few of the popular brands.

 3. NO HI-FI AMPS, they are not desirable because the output transformers sound too clean and are heavy.